PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 ### adroit-h11g1

 This node has 4 NVIDIA A100 GPUs with 80 GB of memory each.
-Each A100 GPU has 108 streaming multiprocessors (SM) and 64 CUDA cores per SM (and 8 Tensor Cores per SM).
+Each A100 GPU has 108 streaming multiprocessors (SM) and 64 FP32 CUDA cores per SM.

-Here is some information about the V100 GPUs in this node:
+Here is some information about the A100 GPUs on this node:

 ```
   CUDADevice with properties:

-                      Name: 'Tesla V100-PCIE-32GB'
+                      Name: 'NVIDIA A100 80GB PCIe'
                      Index: 1
-         ComputeCapability: '7.0'
+         ComputeCapability: '8.0'
             SupportsDouble: 1
-             DriverVersion: 10.1000
+             DriverVersion: 12.2000
-            ToolkitVersion: 10
+            ToolkitVersion: 11.2000
         MaxThreadsPerBlock: 1024
           MaxShmemPerBlock: 49152
         MaxThreadBlockSize: [1024 1024 64]
                MaxGridSize: [2.1475e+09 65535 65535]
                  SIMDWidth: 32
-               TotalMemory: 3.4058e+10
+               TotalMemory: 8.5175e+10
-           AvailableMemory: 3.3552e+10
+           AvailableMemory: 8.4519e+10
-       MultiprocessorCount: 80
+       MultiprocessorCount: 108
-              ClockRateKHz: 1380000
+              ClockRateKHz: 1410000
                ComputeMode: 'Default'
       GPUOverlapsTransfers: 1
     KernelExecutionTimeout: 0
           CanMapHostMemory: 1
            DeviceSupported: 1
+           DeviceAvailable: 1
             DeviceSelected: 1
 ```